curtishoughton/MS16-032-Cobalt-Strike-LPE-BOF/README.md

 ## Overview

-MS16-032 exploits a race condition in the Windows Secondary Logon Service to obtain a SYSTEM token.
-This BOF provides two variants:
+MS16-032 exploits a race condition in the Windows Secondary Logon Service to obtain a SYSTEM token:

  **ms16032_inject** - Automatically inject a new Cobalt Strike beacon running as SYSTEM (recommended)